jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

    ![NSG Rule](https://i.imgur.com/tDDzJ0r.png)

 4. Once the rule is active, the ping requests will time out.
+This happens because the firewall now blocks the ICMP traffic.
+This demonstrates how firewalls can control specific types of network traffic.

    ![Ping Timeout](https://i.imgur.com/Dc1Q8mf.png)